-The process of scheduling classes begins six to eight months before the beginning of the quarter concerned.
+The process of scheduling classes begins six to eight months before the beginning of each term.

-To ensure equal utilization of classroom space on all days of the week, the concept of standard meeting times for three and four unit courses should be defined as noted below.
-Three and four unit classes in patterns other than these times are given a lower priority in room assignments:
+Standard meeting times for 3 & 4 unit courses is defined as noted below.
+3 & 4 unit classes in patterns other than these times are given a lower priority in room assignments:

 Three unit classes:

 - MTWR and MTWF 1 hour

 For Standard meeting times; see General Scheduling Codes & Guidelines.

 The primary portion of a course (lecture) is assigned a general assignment space before the secondary part of a course (discussion or laboratory).

 The standard time pattern for classroom utilization during summer sessions is modified to accommodate the shortened sessions while conforming to approved contact hours.
 The summer standard time patterns are provided with the call for summer sessions scheduling updates.